Highway Lane Change

 Set up and run the

 HighwayLaneChangeTestBench simulation model to visualize the behavior of the system during a lane change.
-The The Visualization block in the model creates a bird's eye plot that displays the lane information, ego vehicle, ego trajectory, and other vehicles in the scenario.
-Configure the
+The

-HighwayLaneChangeTestBench model to use
+HighwayLaneChangeTestBench model to use the

 scenario_LC_15_StopnGo_Curved scenario, but you can use the same test bench model to explore other scenarios.
 This is a list of scenarios that are compatible with the

 scenario_LC_01_SlowMoving scenario_LC_02_SlowMovingWithPassingCar scenario_LC_03_DisabledCar scenario_LC_04_CutInWithBrake scenario_LC_05_SingleLaneChange scenario_LC_06_DoubleLaneChange scenario_LC_07_RightLaneChange scenario_LC_08_SlowmovingCar_Curved scenario_LC_09_CutInWithBrake_Curved scenario_LC_10_SingleLaneChange_Curved scenario_LC_11_MergingCar_HighwayEntry scenario_LC_12_CutInCar_HighwayEntry scenario_LC_13_DisabledCar_Ushape scenario_LC_14_DoubleLaneChange_Ushape scenario_LC_15_StopnGo_Curved [Default]

 Enable the MPC update messages again.